5 Simple Ways to Celebrate St. Kateri Tekakwitha

 Learn more

-Kateri would spend hours or even entire days in Eucharistic Adoration in the church, even during the coldest weather in Canada.
+Kateri would spend hours, sometimes entire days in Eucharistic Adoration in the church (even during the coldest weather in Canada)!

 Make a plan to go to adoration this week for an hour.

-If that’s not possible this week, tune into virtual adoration or carve out space for your own Holy Hour.
+If you're unable to attend, tune into virtual adoration or carve out space for your own Holy Hour.

 Make small wooden crosses

-When the winter hunting season took Kateri and many of the villagers away from the village, she made her own little chapel in the woods by making a wooden cross and spending time there in prayer, kneeling in the snow.
+When the winter hunting season took Kateri and villagers away from the village, she made her own little chapel in the woods by making a wooden cross.
+She would spend her time in prayer, kneeling in the snow.

 How to make a wooden cross like Kateri

-4. Leave them around your neighborhood or nearby natural area for others to find as a delightful surprise.
+4. Leave the crosses around your neighborhood or nearby natural area for others to find as a delightful surprise

 Photo by Rubén Bagüés on Unsplash